 There is also a simple campground (no hook-ups) minutes from the ranch along the beautiful Fraser River.
 Simple campsites (no hook-ups) are also available at the Dunster school (availability of showers and Wifi, and next-door to the Dunster general store).

 There are also several hotels, motels, cabins and bed and breakfasts in nearby Dunster, McBride and Tete Jaune (click here for recommendations or send us an email – some of them offer special rates for our students!

 Transportation to Falling Star Ranch Academy of Foundational Horsemanship from accommodations in Dunster and McBride may be arranged.
 We also have bikes available for rent.

 Meals are not included in the mentorship program.
 Mentees are responsible for all their own meals and refreshments.
-Bottled water, juice boxes, cookies, muffins, fruit and popsicles are available for purchase at the ranch.
+Bottled water, juice boxes, cookies, fruit and popsicles are available for purchase at the ranch.